CollinseyNyaga/LibrariesInMonoSDK/readme.md

 2.
  In mono , we have various compilation targets , including library and executable.
- To compile code to a library target in mono we use the target:
+ To compile code to a library target in mono we use the target flag during compilation :
  <br>
  Use the <TYPE> FLAG during compilation in the cli[command line interface] and compile the program code to a library .
 <br>